Barroqueiro/Cybersecurity-Actions/SS/README.md

 ## Ignoring secrets
 If at any point we get a false positive the SecretsReporting.py script will output a hash in every secret, taking that hash and adding it to the IgnoredSecrets.txt will make it so the next run wont block the workflow.

+## Fixing a secret found

+If any secrets are found during a scan, it is not enough to remove them from the file they were found in.
+Gitleaks scan the commit history so we also need to errase secrets from the repositories history.
+Follow [this guide](Fix.md) for more instructions

 ## Example output

 ![Gitleaks output](assets/GitleaksOutput.png)